 How is CBT different from DBT?

-CBT focuses on changing thought and behavior patterns, while DBT incorporates mindfulness and emotional regulation for those dealing with intense emotions or trauma.
+CBT focuses on changing negative thought patterns, while DBT combines CBT with mindfulness to build emotional regulation and resilience.

 Who benefits from behavioral therapy?